-Last year we launched our blog and began creating articles for our clients, prospects and colleagues to keep you better informed about the contract manufacturing industry and supply chain management.
+Last year, our teams of expert contract manufacturers we launched our contract manufacturing blog and began creating articles for our clients, prospects and colleagues to keep you better informed about the contract manufacturing industry and supply chain management.
 Along the way our readership has grown.

-We wrote more than 25 articles and launched our first white paper Critical Criteria for Selecting a Contract Manufacturer.
+We wrote more than 25 manufacturing articles and launched our first white paper Critical Criteria for Selecting a Contract Manufacturer.
 You responded by downloading and reading this information, and we thank you.
-Below is a list of the top five most popular articles from our library.
+Below is a list of the top five most popular contract manufacturer blog articles from our library.
 We thought we would share them again to get the new year started.

 Walmart uses it.
 So does Home Depot.
 So do many oil companies.

 We’re talking here about the practice known as vendor-managed inventory.

 Vendor-managed inventory (or VMI) is a process in which the buyer of a product provides information to a vendor, and the vendor then takes responsibility for maintaining a set inventory of their product at the buyer’s location.